Pkshields/PaulShields.dev/README.md

 ## Deployment

 Deployment should not be done via a local dev machine and should only executed by the [CI server](https://circleci.com/gh/Pkshields/PaulShields.dev).
 The deployment key, as well as other deployment configuration options, are stored as environment variables against the project on the CI server.

+## Projects

+The Projects page on this website is structured slightly differently from the others.
+This website (and repo) contains the screenshots and a text description of each project I have available, but each project links "externally" to its own git repository for its source code and associated resources.
+How that project structures its resources depends on where the repository is hosted.

+### GitHub

+- The Project page will link directly to the repository on GitHub, if it is open source.
+- Any compiled binaries, demo projects etc. that are available to download are uploaded directly to the repository via a [release](https://help.github.com/en/articles/creating-releases), which can then linked to directly by Project on the website.
+- Any web resources such as documentation or a web page based game is provided using a [project based Github ages site](https://pages.github.com/),

+### BitBucket

+- The Project page will link directly to the repository on BitBucket, if it is open source.
+- Any compiled binaries, demo projects etc. that are available to download are uploaded directly to the repository's [Downloads](https://bitbucket.org/blog/new-feature-downloads) page, which can then then linked to directly by Project on the website.
+- Any web resources such as documentation or a web page based game is hosted by [Surge](), check [this repository](https://bitbucket.org/blog/new-feature-downloads) for more information.